About University of Otago

 Future career prospects

-95% of our students go into work or to further study in New Zealand and around the world.
+Otago graduates are in high demand both domestically and internationally with 95% of our students go into work or to further study.
 112,000 Otago alumni are living in 145 countries, with many occupying influential positions in industry, government and within their communities.

 The university has a reputation for producing well-rounded, practical, adaptable, resilient graduates, who are highly sought after by employers.
 Otago students don’t just focus on academic pursuits, they learn life skills, creative thinking, problem-solving and team dynamics.
 Outside of study, they are encouraged to get involved in a wide range of sporting, cultural, and community-based activities during their time here.